karawin/Ka-Radio32/Interface.md

 sys.logx		: Set log level to x with x=n for none, v for verbose, d for debug, i for info, w for warning, e for error sys.lcdout		: Display the timer to switch off the lcd.
 0= no timer sys.lcdout("x")	: Timer in seconds to switch off the lcd.
-0= no timer sys.lcd			: Display the current lcd type sys.lcd("x")	: Change the lcd type to x on next reset sys.ledgpio		: Display the default Led GPIO
+0= no timer sys.lcdstop		: Display the timer to switch off the lcd on stop.
+0= no timer sys.lcdstop("x"): Timer in seconds to switch off the lcd on stop.
+0= no timer sys.lcdblv		: Display current backlight percent value. sys.lcdblv("x")	: Set the backlight percent value (if the hardware provide it) (range 1 to 100) sys.lcd			: Display the current lcd type sys.lcd("x")	: Change the lcd type to x on next reset sys.ledgpio		: Display the default Led GPIO